Internet-Person-IP/Playlist-Application/README.md

 ## Future

-The future of this application is not fully clear.
-I will most likely add Spotify and SoundCloud support to make it able to play Spotify music as well as music from youtube.
+I will add Spotify and SoundCloud support to make it able to play Spotify music as well as music from youtube.
 There are also plans for Mobile Version of this application using React Native.

 Possible in the future there will be an indication of which song is currently playing.
 This notification will be sent to people that are not the owner of the playlist.

+## Bugs
+The only bug that I am currently aware of is that if you refresh the page where while you are getting your verification code you will be unable to Sign Up.
+Another problem that currently exists is that all playlists have the same thumbnail.
+Also currently there is no way for the users to change passwords or emails.
+Another issue is that there is no way to delete a playlist.